-- (m) Ordinances insofar as they have to be submitted to the Bundestag in accordance with statutory requirements12; - (2) The following shall be non-autonomous items: - (a) Recommendations and reports of committees $^{13)}$; - (b) Motions for amendments14; - (c) Motions for resolutions on bills, communications, government policy statements, major interpellations, resolutions of the European Parliament, EC items, stability measures, as well as ordinances15). - (3) Minor interpellations shall also be considered items within the meaning of Rule 76; they may not be placed on the agenda as autonomous items16).
+- (k) Recommendations and reports of committees of inquiry; - (l) Interim reports of committees; - (m) Ordinances insofar as they have to be submitted to the Bundestag in accordance with statutory requirements; - (2) The following shall be non-autonomous items: - (a) Recommendations and reports of committees; - (b) Motions for amendments; - (c) Motions for resolutions on bills, communications, government policy statements, major interpellations, resolutions of the European Parliament, EC items, stability measures, as well as ordinances.

+(3) Minor interpellations shall also be considered items within the meaning of Rule 76; they may not be placed on the agenda as autonomous items.

-Rule 76 Items of business submitted by Members of the Bundestag
+Items of business submitted by Members of the Bundestag